counterfactual/monorepo/ARCHITECTURE.md

 This struct represents a locked blockchain state ("state deposit") such as eth, erc20, or any other arbitrary right. `assetType` describes common classes such as eth.
 State deposits that do not fit into a predefined type will be represented by an `OTHER` type which specifies an address and a message call to the address.

-When a dispute is resolved, this storage field is set to an instance of `Transfer.Details`, which specifies what happens the state deposit assigned to the app (e.g., given to the winner).
+When a dispute is resolved, this storage field is set to an instance of `Transfer.Transaction`, which specifies what happens the state deposit assigned to the app (e.g., given to the winner).

 ### termsHash